 Christoffer joined Watsi on March 31st, 2019.
-Nine months ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
-Since then, 516 more people have become monthly donors!
-Christoffer's most recent donation supported U Min, a day laborer from Burma, to fund surgery on his leg.
+Three months ago, Christoffer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christoffer's most recent donation supported Cosmas, a seven-month-old baby boy from Kenya, to fund a colostomy closure surgery.